Your questions answered

 For admission requirements, please see our how to apply page.

 You must ensure that your GMAT score is valid upon submitting your application.
-Our average GMAT score for the Class of MBA2021 was 701, with a class range of 600 to 800.
+Our average GMAT score for the MBA class of 2021 was 701, with a class range of 600 to 800.

 We will look at all elements of your score and although a good score is preferable, the GMAT is just one of several admissions criteria.
 Just as a high score does not guarantee admission, a below average score does not always eliminate a candidate.
 You should however note that 600 is the minimum score we will accept.